-- Trim the crusts off of the bread.
-Break up the bread into chunks no larger than 1 inch.
+- Heat the oven to 250 F/120 C. Using as much stale bread as you want, trim the crusts off and break the bread into chunks no larger than 1 inch.
 Lighter loaves such as white flour baguettes can be left in slightly larger pieces.
 Dense, whole grain loaves need to be broken up smaller.

 - Transfer the bread to a plastic or paper bag.
 Use a rolling pin on top of the bag to gradually crush the bread into crumbs.
 Don't try to do this too quickly or you risk tearing the bag.